SECTION D | PERSONNEL

 Employment contracts will be for either one or three years depending on the eligibility of the position and the status of the employee, however, any contract can be pro-rated or issued for any length of time less than three years at the discretion of the District President.
 Such changes will be articulated in the contract document.

-Positions eligible for three-year contracts are instructional faculty and executive officers of the district as defined by the District President.
+Positions eligible for three-year contracts are executive officers of the district as defined by the District President.

 Instructional faculty for the purposes of contracts are defined as employees whose duties are primarily instructional in nature even if they are assigned other duties at the College as part of their employment.